Educare Arizona Educare Arizona

 A Cutting-Edge Preschool Program

-The Educare program implements the latest science, research, and evidenced-based practices to ensure that low-income infants, toddlers, and pre-school children who are most at risk for academic failure build the skills they need to arrive at kindergarten safe, healthy, eager to learn, and ready for school.
+The Educare program implements the latest science, research, and evidenced-based practices to ensure that low-income infants, toddlers, and pre-school children build the skills they need to arrive at kindergarten safe, healthy, eager to learn, and ready for school.

 educare arizonaeducare arizona0498